Pengeszikra/rogmor/foo.md

 Hello this code maded by Kiro

-The linux navigation sometime will be confusing.
+The linux navigation sometime focus be confusing.
 May I can fork this application or work as contributor.
 My drawing application inside of VS code is one of my really awesome idea, because all HTML based drawing application is too heavyweight.
 But as Max mentioned to find a good name is essencal!